wmde/fundraising-banners/docs/2025PostCampaignCleanUp.md

 ### Files to look at:
 - `src/components/AlreadyDonatedModal/AlreadyDonatedModal.vue`
-- css styling + tracking events (close events of the buttons)
+- CSS styling + tracking events (close events of the buttons)

 ## Move translations for "transaction fee" into "MainDonationForm" messages